 - Computer technology

-Cases include one which was publicised by the parties.
-It was a patent infringement dispute between two biotech companies scheduled for trial in Boston, Massachusetts in January 2018.
-The mediation achieved a settlement, the results of which were published.
+Cases made public by the parties include a patent infringement dispute between two biotech companies scheduled for trial in Boston, Massachusetts, which he mediated successfully.
+Settlement details were published here.

 - FAGE in its successful application for an interim injunction against Chobani in an extended passing off case concerning Greek Yoghurt (judgment November 2012; expedited trial February 2013; judgment March 2013 when FAGE was wholly successful); Court of Appeal judgment January 2014 when also wholly successful; appeal refused March 2014; Chobani's application for permission to appeal refused by Supreme Court July 2014; reference to CJEU refused December 2014.